-About Tempeh Starter - The High Quality Ragi Tempe from Indonesia -
+Tempeh Starter 20 gram (for 10 kg Tempeh) - The High Quality Ragi Tempe from Indonesia

-The nutrients contained are proteins, minerals, vitamin B, glucoses (energy), etc. Sometimes it is said that the amount of protein contained in soybeans is almost balanced with meat.
-Therefore, you can complete your daily nutrients intake by consuming tempeh.
+The nutrients contained in tempeh are proteins, minerals, vitamin B, glucoses, and many others.
+Sometimes it is said that the amount of protein contained in soybeans can be compared to animal proteins.
+No wonder, many people substitute their meat intake with tempeh.

 There are lots of study saying that tempeh contains lots of nutrients, so it is good for your health.
 Some studies also show that tempeh nutrients are more easily digested, absorbed, and utilized by the body compared to those in soybeans due to the fermentation process.

-Put all the soybean into a bowl.
+Put the soybeans into a bowl.
 Rinse the beans well without breaking the skin.
+Make sure to rinse well and get rid of the dirt.
 The dirt on the skin contains a lot of bacteria that would make it difficult to make good tempeh.

 2. Soak The Beans Into Water with White Vinegar